seaneil01/friendbook/README.md

  - Every `<td>` or `<th>` element must reside within a row, a `<tr>` element.
  - Every `<tr>` must have the same number of cells, or things get out of whack.

-Despite this last rule, you can, however, "merge" cells using the `colspan` and `rowspan` attributes:
+Despite this last rule, you can, however, "merge" cells using the `colspan` attribute:

     <table>
       <tr>